cprieto76/Chat-GPT/README.md

 - **Deep learning models**: class of machine learning models that are designed to automatically learn and represent complex patterns and relationships in data by utilizing multiple layers of interconnected processing units, also known as neurons or nodes.

+---

+## NEURON
-- **Neuron**: mathematical function that takes one or more inputs, applies weights to these inputs, computes a weighted sum, adds a bias term, and then passes the result through an activation function to produce an output.
+mathematical function that takes one or more inputs, applies weights to these inputs, computes a weighted sum, adds a bias term, and then passes the result through an activation function to produce an output.

 ![image](https://github.com/cprieto76/Chat-GPT/assets/115907710/30548509-615c-4ac6-8477-dfe3d72b5619)